-Scuttlebutt eschews the star-pattern, hub-and-spoke architectures that predominate the internet, where network nodes connect to a central hub.
+Scuttlebutt avoids the star-pattern, hub-and-spoke architectures that predominate the internet, where network nodes connect to a central hub.
 Instead, the network is peer-to-peer.
 Individual social networks run atop Scuttlebutt, and users within those networks essentially act as servers themselves.
-They sync feeds directly when they’re near each other geographically.
-(They can also synchronize feeds even if they’re not directly connected, through so-called pubs.)
+They sync feeds directly when they’re near each other geographically, or through so-called pubs if not directly connected.

-Given its nature, it’s easy to imagine prepper culture being attracted to peer-to-peer and other solarpunk-friendly technologies, but solarpunk has nonetheless managed to stay animated by principles of community and hopefulness rather than collapse terror.
+Given its nature, it’s easy to imagine survivalist or prepper culture being attracted to peer-to-peer and other solarpunk-friendly technologies.
+Despite this, solarpunk has nonetheless managed to stay animated by principles of community and hopefulness rather than nihilistic terror.

-To illustrate the sense of community, Flynn invoked the work of Darius Kazemi, who’s built tools like Run Your Own Social, a guide to running a small social network site for a few dozen or so friends, and Home Town, which lets users create their own small-scale social network sites.
-(Home Town is a fork of Mastodon, which isn’t peer-to-peer, but is nonetheless decentralized.)
+To illustrate the sense of these communities, Adam Flynn, another solarpunks.net administrator, invoked the work of Darius Kazemi.
+Kazemi’s built tools like Run Your Own Social, a guide to running a small social network site for a few dozen or so friends, and Home Town, which lets users create their own small-scale social network sites (Home Town is a fork of Mastodon, which isn’t peer-to-peer, but is nonetheless decentralized).

 During an appearance at the New Public Festival, an event that explored the current state of digital public infrastructure and alternative social-media models, Kazemi was asked what motivates him to build such platforms.
 His reply: “Yeah, I’m building this ’cause I want to have a nice time on the internet with my friends.”